 “It is because Humanity has never known where it was going that it has been able to find its way.” ~ Oscar Wilde, The Critic as Artist

 Here are our GPS tracks, for you so you can follow along.
-If you are a bit more tech savvy, you can download the GPS tracks from the Google Map below, then upload it to a compatible geotracker app on your smart phone!
+If you are a bit more tech savvy, you can download the GPS tracks from the Google Map below, then upload it to a compatible GPS app on your smart phone!
 It is very easy to do, and will help ensure that you will not get lost.

 I placed the albergues/hotels/cafés on the maps that we visited.
 For a complete list of accommodations, click here.
 For a link to places to stay/reserve in Viana do Castelo and Caminha, click on the desired town.

-The Albergue de Peregrinos de São João da Cruz dos Caminhos was cramped and crowded and we just wanted to get out of the there as quickly as possible.
+The Albergue de Peregrinos de São João da Cruz dos Caminhos was cramped and crowded and we just wanted to get out of there as quickly as possible.
 We did not have breakfast, but quickly dressed and left the place.
 We were going to find an open café ASAP.
 We were lucky, as you can see from the map above, and found a bakery almost immediately along the waterfront by the Hotel Jardím.

 Here is the last look at the Igreja do Carmo from just after the underpass, with the first light of day illuminating its steeple.

 We chose to walk down the middle of the park and through its inviting trees.